ChrisDeFreitas/Electron-FolderView/readme.md

 - removed Filter from context menu
 - fixed bugs in Filter menu handling
 - added menu App/Folder Up, Backspace
+- set folders to be displayed first by default

 Apr 14/17
 - manually changed version to 0.6.0